Brandon05-dev/E-commerce-Product-API/README.md

 # E-commerce Product API

-A production-ready Django REST Framework backend for an E-commerce API with comprehensive CRUD operations for products and categories.
+A production-ready Django REST Framework backend for an E-commerce API with comprehensive CRUD operations for products and categories, featuring JWT authentication.

 ## Features

 - **Django REST Framework** with ViewSets and Routers
+- **JWT Authentication** with djangorestframework-simplejwt
+- **Permission-based Access Control** (Read-only for anonymous, full access for authenticated)
 - **Category and Product Models** with proper relationships
 - **CRUD Operations** for both categories and products
 - **Advanced Filtering** by category, price range, stock status, and search
 - **Pagination** support for large datasets
 - **Admin Interface** with custom configurations
-- **Comprehensive Test Suite** with 15+ test cases
+- **Comprehensive Test Suite** with 30+ test cases including JWT authentication tests
 - **Sample Data Management** command
 - **Production-ready Structure** with proper validation